-The Board is responsible for providing guidance and oversight on succession planning for the Chief Executive Officer and other key executives and reviews such succession plans annually.
-In addition, management works with the Board to assess and enhance talent within its senior management team, investing time and resources in developing the managerial capabilities of the Company's existing and future leaders.
+The Board is responsible for providing guidance and oversight on succession planning, both in terms of immediate response as well as long-term arrangements, for the Chief Executive Officer and each key executive and reviews such succession plans annually.
+Specifically, the annual succession planning process includes a review of the Company's organizational structure and considering policies and principles for the selection and retention of the executive management in addition to succession planning.
+Discussions on this basis include prospects for high-performing executives, replacement scenarios for unexpected events and cross-training and development opportunities for the senior management team.
+When required, the Company also supplements with external hiring to address talent gaps and acquire critical skills.
+Specific customized succession plans are prepared to address any identified gaps or anticipated exits.
+In addition, management works with the Board to assess and enhance talent within its senior management team and internal talent more generally, investing time and resources in developing the managerial capabilities of the Company's existing and future leaders.

-Gender Diversity
+Leadership Diversity